 - Read more reasons to book with Bookmundiless

-No additional cancellation fees apply for this Christmas on the romantic Rhine (port-to-port cruise) tour.
-You can cancel the tour up to 90 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
-No refund applies for cancellations within 89 days of departure.Payment
+No additional cancellation fees apply for this Christmas On The Romantic Rhine (port-to-port Cruise) tour.
+You can cancel the tour up to 65 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
+No refund applies for cancellations within 64 days of departure.Payment

-For this Christmas on the romantic Rhine (port-to-port cruise) tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.Tour Packages
+For this Christmas On The Romantic Rhine (port-to-port Cruise) tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.COVID-19 Safety Measures

 This trip incorporates the following COVID-19 measures:

 - Thorough hygiene practices and general health & safety measures has been implemented on this trip to protect against COVID-19.
 Highest standards of hygiene and cleanliness will be followed in all the hotels and restaurants.